Hands-on Activity: Adaptations for Bird Flight – Inspiration for Aeronautical Engineering

 Assessment (Return to Contents)

-This assignment can be graded to determine accuracy in correctly identifying bird flight features.
+Activity Embedded Assessment: Review and grade this assignment to determine students' accuracy in correctly identifying bird flight features.

 Activity Scaling (Return to Contents)